 Guided by Ghosts of the Past

-Lately I’ve been collecting other things from my past that had that kind of effect on me.
+Lately, like a lot of people it seems, I’ve been collecting other things from my past that had that kind of effect on me.
 Now, in eyeshot of my desk while I work, I can get inspired again by things that rocked my view of what technology was at the time.

-awakening the imagination.
+waking the imagination.

 That first Macintosh definitely did something to me.
 But I really have to go back to 1979, playing Adventure on the Atari, for my first contact with technology (or more specifically, software) that woke something inside.